with love, from the 44th parallel

 The commencement of The Modern Era of Haggith's musical career was marked by the 03 January 2011 release of his 43rd official studio effort, Suspended Animation.
 Less than one month after the release of the record, Haggith released a single titled Limb Coast, which wouldn't find a home on an album until October 2012's Neighborhood Watch.
 A relatively slow year musically, sporadic solo concert appearances at The Outback on the Sault College Campus and a handful of S.C.A.R. concerts in Windsor, ON with a newly-expanded four member lineup marked the extent of his musical activities, save for a few private recording sessions for tracks which would largely go unreleased.

 In early 2012, a brief return trip to Windsor, ON set the stage for The Thorns to take the stage for a one-off reunion concert at The FM Lounge.
 However, rather than featuring the full band lineup, Haggith and Morrell performed alongside a rhythm section of session musicians.
-S.C.A.R. performed a short set later the same night, best remembered for an extended version of their haunting original The Trip which ran for nearly ten minutes and featured multiple saxophone solos.
+S.C.A.R. performed a short set later the same night, best remembered for an extended version of their haunting original The Trip, which ran for nearly ten minutes and featured multiple saxophone solos.
 While the performance was filmed, the tape was lost in transit, and no surviving film or audio from the show in question is known to survive.
 Eager to form or join a band in Sault Ste Marie, as the extent of his local performances had been strictly solo in nature, Haggith sought out a group of musicians and found himself auditioning for guitarists Daniel Horton and Curtis McKenzie in May 2012.
 After a successful audition, Haggith was hired on as the group's percussionist and the trio shifted their focus toward recording their debut album.
 After some deliberation, Horton and McKenzie moved to name the group HAGGITH and after some time, the name stuck.
 On the solo front, Haggith had been working toward recording another solo record to follow the success of Suspended Animation, and on 07 October 2012, both were released simultaneously; his solo effort Neighborhood Watch hit store shelves alongside HAGGITH's Dragon Joy Ride.
 The late period of the 2012 calendar year saw HAGGITH stray into experimental territory, as the now four-piece outfit released their first concept album, Apocalypse, in November, and shifted their focus toward an expanded live concert schedule.

 The first half of 2013 largely consisted of regular HAGGITH concerts and the birth of the band's first spinoff group, Mike Haggith And The Din.
 Performing improvised acid jazz renditions of Haggith's solo material while featuring prominent members of the HAGGITH lineup in shifted instrumental roles, the group eventually came to record two full-length studio albums, both improvised and taped live-in-studio, as well as one live record.
 While the group maintained some popularity amongst a small fanbase, the main group HAGGITH received much of the members' focus due to its continued upward trajectory.
-May 2013 saw the release of the band's next studio album Deuce, and Haggith's next solo record just four days later, being The Present Din.
+May 2013 saw the release of the band's next studio album, Deuce, and Haggith's next solo record just four days later, being The Present Din.
 While Haggith's vision for his studio material was initially to provide a softer outlet in contrast to the output from his rock group, this latest solo effort was notoriously marred by flat vocal work, and failed to enjoy the same success and recognition as Neighborhood Watch.
 In fact, the record was so poorly received, that Haggith quickly returned to the studio to record its successor, releasing Neighborhood Watch II: Where It Ends a mere four months later.
 Critical and public reception of this effort was far more positive than that for its predecessor, and sales for the record outpaced those of the original Neighborhood Watch.

 As the 2013 calendar year began to draw to a close, Haggith teamed up with James Watterworth and Chase Wigmore to form the popular improv jam rock trio Strange Coyotes, who recorded their debut studio album at PaperClip Productions that November.
 With interest in HAGGITH beginning to decrease amongst band members, the group opted to host a farewell concert on 07 December 2013.
 Performing to a near-capacity crowd at The Algonquin Pub in Sault Ste Marie, HAGGITH took the stage for a blistering set of material which inadvertently ran until 2:27 AM, far past the planned end time, and saw a venue filled with smoke from the sound tech's fog machines, venue security trying desperately (yet unsuccessfully) to shut off power to the sound board, altercations between security and fans who wanted the show to continue, and eventually, the destruction of Horton's lead guitar by his own hand on the stage floor of the venue.
 Pieces of the instrument were given to fans of the group after the conclusion of the show.
 The group officially took up an inactive status at the end of the concert.